 Court Appointed Attorney Program (CAAP)

 The New Mexico Judiciary, through the Court Appointed Attorney Program (CAAP) is committed to providing quality legal representation for indigent parties in civil proceedings when the law requires the court appoint an attorney.
-Among the clients served are children and parents in abuse and neglect cases, parentage, mental health and disabilities, eligible adults in fostering connection cases, and guardianship cases.
+This may include cases on: kinship guardianship; parentage; mental health and disabilities; some adoption matters; guardianship cases; and domestic relations as well as other qualifying cases.

 Court Appointed Attorney Fund (CAAF)

-The Administrative Office of the Courts receives a limited amount of state general fund monies to provide court-appointed legal representation to indigent clients in Children’s Code and Mental Health proceedings.
-Any remaining funds are available to pay non-contract attorneys appointed by the district courts in these cases on a case-by-case basis.
-This fund does not provide pro bono attorneys for domestic relations, criminal or other matters.
+The Administrative Office of the Courts receives a limited amount of state general fund monies to pay attorneys the court may appoint to certain civil law matters.
+This court-appointed legal representation includes Mental Health proceedings as well as non-contract attorneys appointed by the district courts in civil law cases on a case-by-case basis.
+Please note that CAAP does not appoint attorneys but instead works with those lawyers who are court appointed when the case qualifies for payment under the program.
+This fund does not provide pro bono attorneys or attorneys for any matters where the court has not appointed an attorney to the case.
 If you have questions about the Court Appointed Attorney Fee Fund (CAAFF), please contact Twila Hoon at email@example.com .